Edgar J. Kaufmann: Landmark residences

-Edgar J. Kaufmann and his wife, Liliane, commissioned two of the most recognized landmarks of 20th-century American modernism architecture: Pennsylvania's Fallingwater and California's Kaufmann Desert House.
+Edgar J. Kaufmann and his wife, Lilian, commissioned two of the most recognized landmarks of 20th-century American modernism architecture: Pennsylvania's Fallingwater and California's Kaufmann Desert House.

 Fallingwater is a National Historic Landmark and on the National Register of Historic Places.
 Designed by renowned architect Frank Lloyd Wright in 1935, it is a distinctive country house over the Bear Run waterfalls at the family's Laurel Highlands property southeast of Pittsburgh.
 A unique designer/patron relationship evolved between Wright and Kaufmann during the complex design-construction process.
 The success of the house resurrected Wright's career after the Great Depression.

 The Kaufmann Desert House in Palm Springs, California, was designed by architect Richard Neutra and completed in 1946.
 The photographer Julius Shulman created an iconic photograph of it in 1947.
-In the 1990s, the residence was extensively restored to the Kaufmann's era by architects Marmol Radziner + Associates, and is a City of Palm Springs Class One Historic Landmark, although its application for inclusion on the National Register of Historic Places was denied.
+In the 1990s, the residence was extensively restored to the Kaufmanns' era by architects Marmol Radziner + Associates, and is a City of Palm Springs Class One Historic Landmark, although its application for inclusion on the National Register of Historic Places was denied.